Orbiter/bundestag_gesetze_parser/a/abwv/index.md

     in 0,5 oder 2 Stunden sowie

-2.  die einzuhaltenden Konzentrationen der in Nummer 1 genannten Stoffe in der qualifizierten Stichprobe oder in der 2-Stunden-Mischprobe.
+2.  die einzuhaltende Konzentration der in Nummer 1 genannten Stoffe in der qualifizierten Stichprobe oder in der 2-Stunden-Mischprobe.